RL-VS/rlvs2021/docs/index.md

 ## RLVS schedule

 This condensed schedule does not include class breaks and social events.
+Times are Central European Time (GMT+1).

 Schedule | | | |
 | --- | --- | --- | --- |